opencv/opencv/doc/tutorials/app/animations.markdown

 ### Function Overview:

-The cv::imreadanimation function is used to load multiple frames from animated files (such as AVIF, PNG, or WebP) into an cv::Animation structure.
+The cv::imreadanimation function is used to load multiple frames from animated files (such as AVIF, APNG, or WebP) into an cv::Animation structure.
 This function is especially useful for handling animated images, where each frame is a separate image that can be processed individually.

 #### Function Signature